How Much Does It Cost to Build an MVP: All Price-Changing Aspects Explained

 There are cases when our clients decide not to go through project discovery or come to us with the results they've already obtained when conducting this step on their own.

-If not, as a rule, Upsilon offers the project discovery phase as a separate service that's not included in the MVP development work scope nor the cost.
-This way we remove discovery from the first invoice, that is a client issues a separate payment for discovery.
+If not, as a rule, Upsilon offers the project discovery phase service separately.
+Hence, it's usually not included in the MVP development work scope or the cost.
+We remove discovery from the first invoice, and if a client decides to entrust our team with this step, discovery is issued as a separate payment.

 After this stage is complete, Upsilon puts together a more specific and accurate MVP development project estimation based on the findings made as a result of the discovery phase.